NullCoder11/NullCoder11/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
 A recent fresh graduate holding a degree of B.Tech in Information Technology.
-I have a kneen interest in Web Development and Data Analytics.
+I have a keen interest in Web Development and Data Analytics.
 I have skills in Java, Python, Web Devlopment, SQL.
 Last but not the least , to know more about my technical skills do check out my repos!
 Thank you!<br>How to reach me - mukherjeesompadma@gmail.com

 ## 🌐 Socials: